309: The Amazing Colossal Man

 He’s delightful!
 He’s de-lemon!
 He’s de-sugar free!

-A reference to the song “It’s De-Lovely,” which has been sung by Johnny Mathis and Ethel Merman, among others.
-Sample lyrics: “The night is young and the skies are clear/And if you want to go walkin’, dear/It’s delightful, it’s delicious, it’s de-lovely.”
+Paraphrased lines from a 1974 commercial for Sugar Free 7 Up (aka Diet 7 Up).
+The commercial paraphrased the 1936 Cole Porter song “It’s De-Lovely,” which has been sung by Johnny Mathis and Ethel Merman, among others.
+Sample lyrics: “The night is young and the skies are clear/And if you want to go walkin', dear/It's delightful, it's delicious, it's de-lovely.”